wl-acsl/wl-acsl.github.io/_posts/2016-10-03-cool-stuff.markdown

 ### macOS / Linux
 Open __Terminal__ and type in:

+    ssh yourusername@ssh.wlcat.tech

+    # if the above doesn't work, try:
     ssh yourusername@104.131.118.86

+    # for troubleshooting, if you know what to do:
+    telnet 104.131.118.86 22

 and hit ENTER.
 If it asks you to verify an RSA fingerprint, do it, then type in your password, and you're in!